 Strong project management skills, including the ability to set appropriate timelines, meet deadlines, and communicate progress

 Strong event planning and coordination skills

 Strong research and organizational abilities.
 Strong attention to detail.

 Strong written communication skills, including the ability to draft emails and letters using excellent form, style, grammar, and spelling

 Self-motivated with an ability to work independently and in dynamic environments

-High degree of comfort and skill working with MS Office, including Excel and PowerPoint, and databases
+High degree of comfort and skill working across multiple systems and software, including MS Office, websites, and CRM databases